- Address fundamental question about the response of the terrestrial and marine plants during extreme climate change

 Year 2: Analyse data from fieldwork in Morocco.
 Complete palynomorph analysis.
 Prepare manuscript on palynomorphs.
 Complete 2nd field season.

 Year 3: Finish interpretation and synthesis, complete sequence stratigraphical interpretation.
 Prepare thesis and further manuscripts.
-Possibly suspend PhD studies for several months to complete internship.
+Possibly take a formal study break for several months to complete internship.

 Partners and collaboration (including CASE)